psnx/CppND-Lab-threading/README.md

 # Udacity C++ Nanodegree program - Concurrency lab
 ---
-**NOTE :exclamation: **
-Spoiler alert!
+:exclamation: Spoiler alert!
 This repo shows the solution to the tasks you are supposed to solve in the lab.
 ---

 [Here](https://github.com/udacity/CppND-Program-a-Concurrent-Traffic-Simulation) is the final project starter code.